 OK, you've installed a copy of Alaveteli, and can see the site in a browser.
 What next?

-- Create a superuser admin account
+- Create an admin account

 - Load sample data